 Corktown Condos are located in one of the more affordable and oldest neighbourhoods of Toronto.
 Bordered roughly by Shuter Street to the north, Berkeley Street to the west, Lake Shore Boulevard to the south and the Don River to the east, Corktown has emerged as a perfect neighbourhood for young professionals working in downtown Toronto.
 The area has quickly seen a dramatic conversion of its old commercial buildings that have now been turned into condominium lofts, offices and studios.
-This has revitalised the neighbourhood.
+This has revitalized the neighbourhood.
 You will find here numerous schools, dozens of restaurants and a healthy number of stores.
 Being close to the core of downtown, all amenities are available to the residents of Corktown Condos.
-It is a perfect location in downtown for those looking for an affordable home near their workplace.
+It is a perfect location downtown for those looking for affordable Toronto condos near their workplace.

-Corktown Condos are served by the Queen and King streetcars that connect to stations on Yonge-University-Spadina subway line.
+Corktown Condos are served by the Queen and King streetcars that connect to stations on the Yonge-University-Spadina subway line.
 Also, the Parliament streetcar allows access to the Castle Frank station that serves the Bloor-Danforth subway line.
 A minute away from Don Valley Pkwy and Lakeshore Blvd E, residents of Corktown Condos can conveniently access the northern, western and eastern areas.

 Another big advantage of living in Corktown Condos is their proximity to the major train station: Union Station.
 Minutes away from Corktown, residents can use train, bus and bicycle services at the Union Station.
 It also has shops and eateries for more convenient and pleasurable travelling.